rja87sd/capstone-level-1/README.md

 - https://getbootstrap.com/ Utilized for Bootstrap.
 - https://bootswatch.com/ Utilized for Bootstrap color theme.
 - https://unsplash.com/ Utilized for images.
-- https://developer.mozilla.org/en-US/ Utilized for overflow scrolling and preventDefault().
+- https://developer.mozilla.org/en-US/ Utilized for overflow scrolling, preventDefault(), and form validation.

 - Tutorials or guides followed:
 - https://www.youtube.com/watch?v=cU8ExCAIo7U Followed tutorial for implementing JavaScript to allow users to post ads to index.html.
-- Used ChatGPT for assistance with local storage in JavaScript, organizing JavaScript, CSS, and HTML code and adding comments on each section, and CSS scrollbar styling.
+- Used ChatGPT for assistance with local storage in JavaScript, CSS scrollbar styling, organizing JavaScript, CSS, and HTML code, and adding code comments on each section.
+Also utilized for copyright section.
--

 - Assistance from mentors, instructors, or peers:
+- Lewis Benson offered tips on local storage implementation in JavaScript, background color styling via Bootstrap and CSS, and how to utilize ChatGPT for code assistance.

 ---